 In September 2015, the US government established a national food waste reduction goal of 50% within 15 years.
 Analysis of the data shows that rescuing even less than half of the American goal, just 20% of the food waste in Israel, and contributing it to 450,000 households suffering from food insecurity, would provide enough food equivalent to fully covering their food intake in relation to the normative level.
 For the national economy, such efforts would generate a value of NIS 2.1 billion annually, bridging the gap between the value of rescued food and food rescue costs.
 This is even prior to considering the added benefits to the national economy in terms of poverty and inequality reduction, and before the external environmental benefits are factored.

-It should be emphasized that the incremental realization of a 50% national food waste reduction goal, spanning a 15-year period, is not expected to reduce the volume of agricultural production in Israel for local consumption compared to current conditions, rather to reduce its growth from the natural rate.
+It should be emphasized that the incremental realization of a 50% national food waste reduction goal, spanning a 15-year period, is not expected to reduce the volume of agricultural production in Israel for local consumption compared to current conditions, but rather is expected to only reduce the growth rate of local food production.

 1.6 Food Waste – How much food is wasted in Israel?